Convair B-36 Peacemaker: Experiments

 The B-36 was employed in a variety of aeronautical experiments throughout its service life.
 Its immense size, range, and payload capacity lent itself to use in research and development programs.
 These included nuclear propulsion studies, and "parasite" programs in which the B-36 carried smaller interceptors or reconnaissance aircraft.

-In May 1946, the Air Force began the Nuclear Energy for the Propulsion of Aircraft project, which was followed in May 1951 by the Aircraft Nuclear Propulsion (ANP) program.
-The ANP program used modified B-36s to study shielding requirements for an airborne reactor to determine whether a nuclear-powered aircraft was feasible.
+In May 1946, the Air Force began the Nuclear Energy for the Propulsion of Aircraft project, which was followed in May 1951 by the Aircraft Nuclear Propulsion program, which used modified B-36s to study shielding requirements for an airborne reactor to determine whether a nuclear-powered aircraft was feasible.
 Convair modified two B-36s under the MX-1589 project.
-The Nuclear Test Aircraft was a B-36H-20-CF (serial number 51-5712) that had been damaged in a tornado at Carswell AFB on 1 September 1952.
+The nuclear test aircraft was a B-36H-20-CF (serial number 51-5712) that had been damaged in a tornado at Carswell AFB on 1 September 1952.
 This aircraft, redesignated the XB-36H (and later NB-36H), was modified to carry a 1 MW, air-cooled nuclear reactor in the aft bomb bay, with a four-ton lead disc shield installed in the middle of the aircraft between the reactor and the cockpit.
-A number of large air intake and exhaust holes were installed in the sides and bottom of the aircraft's rear fuselage to cool the reactor in flight.
+Several large air intake and exhaust holes were installed in the sides and bottom of the aircraft's rear fuselage to cool the reactor in flight.
 On the ground, a crane would be used to remove the 35000 lb reactor from the aircraft.
 To protect the crew, the highly modified cockpit was encased in lead and rubber, with a 1 ft leaded glass windshield.
-The reactor was operational, but did not power the aircraft as its purpose was to investigate the effect of radiation.
+The reactor was operational, but did not power the aircraft, as its purpose was to investigate the effect of radiation.
 Between 1955 and 1957, the NB-36H completed 47 test flights and 215 hours of flight time, during 89 of which the reactor was critical.

 Other experiments involved providing the B-36 with its own fighter defense in the form of parasite aircraft carried partially or wholly in a bomb bay.
-One parasite aircraft was the diminutive football-shaped McDonnell XF-85 Goblin, which docked using a trapeze.
+One parasite aircraft was the diminutive, football-shaped McDonnell XF-85 Goblin, which docked using a trapeze.
 The concept was tested using a B-29 carrier, but docking was difficult even for experienced test pilots.
-Moreover, the XF-85 was no match for contemporary foreign powers' interceptors in development or in service and consequently the project was cancelled.
+Moreover, the XF-85 was no match for contemporary foreign powers' interceptors during development or in service, and consequently the project was cancelled.